jollygoodjacob/OpenRES/README.md

 **1. A geomorphically corrected stream network (.shp)**: This is a stream network generated using Whitebox Tools or another hydrological toolbox in QGIS from a DEM, which is then manually corrected to ensure that the stream network follows the course of the river as observed from imagery during the time period of interest.

 **2. A line layer denoting the boundaries of the valley floor and the valleys (.shp)**: This layer is a line layer that contains the boundaries of both the valley bottom and the microsheds/isobasins that intersect with the valley bottom.
-The general procedure for producing this layer is described in Williams et al. 2013; however, the general steps include delineating the valley bottom using a flooding algorithm (MRVBF, FLDPLN) or slope thresholding algorithm (VBET-2,, manual interpretation and edits to the valley bottom output to fix holes and ensure that the valley bottoms conform to expectations, generation of 1 km2 - 2 km2 "microsheds" or "isobasins" across your DEM, and vector opertations (intersection, differemce, polygon to line) to obtain a line layer that
+The general procedure for producing this layer is described in Williams et al. 2013; however, the general steps include 1.) delineating the valley bottom using a flooding algorithm (MRVBF, FLDPLN) or slope thresholding algorithm (VBET-2, Sechu et al 2021), 2.) manual interpretation and edits to the valley bottom output to fix holes and ensure that the valley bottoms conform to expectations, 3.) generation of 1 km2 - 2 km2 "microsheds" or "isobasins" across your DEM, and 4.) various vector opertations (intersection, differemce, polygon to line) to obtain a line layer that contains both the valley floor boundaries and the boundaries of intersecting microsheds that overlap with the valley floor boundaries.
+This layer approxiamtes the boundaries of the valley floor and the tops of the valley that confines the river network.

-**3. A mean annual precipitation layer (.geotiff)**
+**3. A mean annual precipitation layer (.geotiff)**:

-**4. A Digital Elevation Model (DEM) (.geotiff)**

-**5. A geology layer (.shp)**

-`OpenRES`
+**4. A Digital Elevation Model (DEM) (.geotiff)**: This is a digital elevation model of the watershed of interest, often obtained from remote sensing platforms.
+Common datasets include 30m SRTM (global) DEMs or the 10m 3DEP (U.S.) DEMs.

+**5. A geology layer (.shp)**: This is a geology polygon layer that contains geologic classification of surficial or underlying geology.
+Often, this layer is a simplified version of the source geology layer that is classified into bedrock, mixed, or alluvial classes.
+In the U.S., these can be obtained from USGS; internationally, most governments can provide a publically accessible vector dataset for this analysis.

 ## Installation